 “With the introduction of the XR grade, we are extending the weight-saving benefits of the ZOTEK F OSU range to locations such as the interior of seat pods, stowage lockers, rigid armrests and tray tables, reducing weight by as much as 70% on a like-for-like basis,” says James Bridges, Director of High-Performance Products at Zotefoams.

 Crucially, grades of ZOTEK F can be laminated together to create a single material that is rigid on one side and soft/flexible on the other and can be formed into curves and complex shapes, opening up opportunities for design teams looking to bring individuality and extra comfort to cabin interiors.
 With the carbon footprint of air travel firmly in the spotlight, the potential weight savings achievable by replacing solid thermoplastic and silicon components with ZOTEK F are particularly attractive.

-Both AZOTE and ZOTEK are manufactured via a unique process that produces foams with inherently low odour levels and remarkably consistent closed cell structure, characteristics that make the foam exceptionally easy to fabricate via any number of processes including thermoforming, compression moulding, water jet, thermal bonding and lamination.
+ZOTEK is manufactured via a unique process that produces foams with inherently low odour levels and remarkably consistent closed cell structure, characteristics that make the foam exceptionally easy to fabricate via any number of processes including thermoforming, compression moulding, water jet, thermal bonding and lamination.

 For more information please contact the ZOTEK team.